 Of what use is the photography contract sample if you can’t use it to talk about money?
 Well, your client knows they’re supposed to pay you after completing the work, but you must be having your terms of payment as a freelance photographer.
 Any talk regarding money has to highlight invoicing issues and concerns.
 Like, when do you want to be paid, and how much are you charging for your services?

-Therefore, define your terms of payment clearly in the photography contract.
+Therefore, define your terms of payment clearly in the photography contract template.
 Borrow information from the photography contract sample, if you aren’t sure how to go about this, or if you need additional information on the same.

 While still on this issue, freelance photographers should be careful to make complete invoices only.
 That’s the only way you can be sure you’ll get your payment and at the right time.
 Make sure it contains everything that’s required for the payment to be completed.